petaverse-cloud/pv-docs-site/docs/devices/network-bluetooth/tracking-range.md

 + GPS and Network Coverage:

     Petority relies on GPS technology and network coverage to provide accurate location information.
 As long as your pet is within an area with network connectivity, you can track their location.
-This means that in urban and well-connected areas, the tracking range can be quite extensive.
+TThis means that the tracking range can be quite extensive in urban and well-connected areas.
 + Open Spaces vs. Obstacles:

-    In open outdoor spaces, such as parks or fields, you can expect a broader tracking range.
-However, when your pet is indoors or in areas with obstacles like buildings or dense vegetation, the tracking range might be limited due to potential signal interference.
+    You can expect a broader tracking range in open outdoor spaces, such as parks or fields.
+However, the tracking range might be limited due to potential signal interference while your pet is indoors or in areas with dense vegetation or many buildings.

 + Real-time Updates:

     Petority provides real-time updates on your pet's location.
-This means you can monitor their movements continuously, regardless of the distance, as long as they are within an area with network coverage.
+This means you can monitor their movements continuously, regardless of the distance, as long as they are inside an area with network converage.

 + Keep in Mind:

-    It's important to note that while Petority offers a considerable tracking range, the actual distance can be influenced by the factors mentioned above.
-Always ensure that your pet's collar or tag has a clear line of sight to the sky to receive optimal GPS signals.
+   It's important to note that Petority's large tracking range may be limited by the abovementioned factors.
+Try to ensure your pet's collar or tag has a clear line of sight to the sky to receive optimal GPS signals.

-Petority is designed to help you track your dog's location effectively, providing you with peace of mind whether your pet is nearby or exploring a bit farther from home.
+Petority devices are designed to help you track your dog's location effectivley, providing peace of mind whether your pet is nearby or exploring a bit farther from home.